solsson/npm-monorepo-example/READNE.md

 Two problems with npm install for monorepo: slowness + disk usage.
 We might evaluate [pnpm](https://github.com/pnpm/pnpm) which by the way has its own schrinkwrap, or even [rusn](https://www.npmjs.com/package/@microsoft/rush) or you name it.

+## Prod install during docker build

+With monorepo you can't have the entire repo as build context, as the context transfer would make all builds slow.
+This means that `file:../` dependencies need to be packaged to a location inside the top level module's folder.